 Why is this phenomenon important?

 It is important because from a neurological perspective, it is safe to say that the golf swing is over by the end of the transition.
 Sure, we can check and analyze positions in the downswing, but it is futile to attempt to change these positions via the use of our primary motor cortex (controls movements).
 That said, the transition is the last chance a golf gets at correcting any faults that have happened in the backswing.
-Ever wonder how Jim Furyk can hit a golf ball with this hideous backswing?
+Ever wonder how Jim Furyk can make contact with the golf ball with his backswing?

 If you have arrived at the top of the golf swing correctly, you should look something like this:

 Not everyone can achieve such a beautiful position like Jason day, but there are few keys to check for at the top.
 Notice how Jason has the (just shy) of 90 degree angle between the right forearm and left forearm (flying wedges), his club has disappeared at the top (as a result of being on plane), and as you can see in the FO view, he has turned against his right leg which acts as a “tilted post.”
 If all these concepts are clear, then we can move on to the transition move.
 If not, I suggest referencing back to the backswing chapter of the instructional series.

 Once you have achieved something to your satisfaction at the top of the backswing, there is a specific sequence of movements which must be made to properly start the downswing.

 I’m sure you’ve heard it hundreds of times: “Start the downswing with the lower body.”
 Every time I hear someone say this without elaborating, I cringe, because how on earth is someone supposed to correctly interpret this statement?!
 I don’t know about you, but I can make multiple movements with my lower body, and many of them are insufficient for starting a downswing in golf.
 The proper way to start the downswing is to laterally slide the hips against the left leg while gradually opening them, all while leaving the upper body alone.
 Easy enough?